Direct Deposit of Financial Aid and Tuition Refunds

 Click on My Banner enter your USERID (G#) and PIN, select the Personal Information tab, select View or Update Addresses and Phones, then verify that your permanent address is correct.
 If any changes are necessary, you can make them on-line or contact a staff member at the Student Assistance Centers located at either the Allendale or Grand Rapids campus or e-mail email@example.com with the correction.
 If you have a direct deposit setup but would rather have a check mailed to you, follow the steps in 1 above and then check the box that says stop direct deposit.

 Purchasing Books: If you have excess monies available, you will be allowed to charge your books to your student account at the University Bookstore.
-Students can charge their books for Winter 2014 semester starting December 9, 2013 and ending January 13, 2014.
+Students can charge their books for Fall 2014 semester starting August 11, 2014 and ending August 29, 2014.

 Please note it may take a few days to be available to you.